JoshuaYerdon/Google_Capstone/README.md

 ## 6: Conclusion
 This project examined key factors behind the success of TED Talks by analyzing metrics like total views, adjusted likes, adjusted views, and the number of speeches given by authors.
 Key takeaways include:

-- Higher viewership years don't always correlate with more speeches, indicating that timing and frequency are crucial for engagement.
+- Quality of the speaker and speeches are paramount.
-- Repeat speakers can significantly influence audience viewership.
+- Higher viewership years don't correlate with more speeches.
-- Adjusted Like and Views Value provides a clearer understanding of audience engagement, highlighting what resonates with viewers.
+- Using these insights, I created an optimal system to evaluate which speakers and speeches resonate most with audiences.
-- Using these insights, I developed a system to assess which speakers should return, helping TED optimize speaker selection and topic planning for future events.
+- A year with a higher Adjusted Views Value will yield better results than having a greater quantity of speeches, as demonstrated by the comparison between 2015 and 2019.